i5possible/tdd/Readme.md

 - should throw exception when park one car two times
 - should park and pickup three cars
 - should throw exception when park one time and pick up two times
+- should failed when pick up car in wrong parking lot

 ## Section 2